bchavez/Bogus/README.md

 var orderIds = 0;
 var testOrders = new Faker<Order>()
     //Ensure all properties have rules.
 By default, StrictMode is false
-    //Set a global policy by using Faker.DefaultStrictMode if you prefer.
+    //Set a global policy by using Faker.DefaultStrictMode .StrictMode(true)
-    .StrictMode(true)
     //OrderId is deterministic
     .RuleFor(o => o.OrderId, f => orderIds++)